cyrilrb/cyrilrb.github.io/README.md

 # cyrilrb.github.io
-Drop location to put visualization for easier access for presentation
+Drop location to put visualization for easier access for presentation.

 Files work up data from draft.csv that has 12,140 entries that documents every draft pick from 1977.